Automattic/wp-calypso/client/blocks/upload-image/README.md

 - `addAnImageText`: text on the placeholder when selecting an image.
 - `dragUploadText`: text which shows when dragging an image to upload.

-There's also a way to design and supply your own HTML for the placeholder (when no image is selected) by supplying the `placeholderContent` prop and for the uploading process (when image is being uploaded) by supplying the `uploadingContent` prop.
+There's a way to design and supply your own HTML for the placeholder (when no image is selected) by supplying the `placeholderContent` prop and for the uploading process (when image is being uploaded) by supplying the `uploadingContent` prop.
+You can also supply your own HTML for when image is uploaded to Media library by passing the `uploadingDoneContent` prop.